 “This game is the result of a massive collaboration on the amazing Bitsy Discord.
-[Thirty-four] separate bitsyfolk each created a room.
-The project was built as an “exquisite corpse” – every room was constructed separately, and while variables were shared between participants to allow cross-room gameplay, the final layout of the maze was [randomized].”
+[Thirty-four] separate bitsyfolk each created a room. […] [Every] room was constructed separately, and while variables were shared between participants to allow cross-room gameplay, the final layout of the maze was [randomized].”

 Mass collaborations are a marvelous artistic phenomenon, as you can never be sure what the result will be like.
 When you make a game in a little team, the whole creative process is easier to control, but when thirty-four people make a part of the game separate from each other, that is a whole different story.
 That makes “Bitsy Mystery Dungeon” a very special and beautiful game, as it still shows some coherency, even though the single rooms were made with very different styles.